Electricity

 inside for a long time after they are switched off.

-for your experiments if you want to learn about electricity; they make relatively small voltages and
+for your experiments if you want to learn about electricity; they make small and safe voltages and

 Children's books by me